ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 4 - Deploying the EC2 Splunk Server and Target Workstations/Phase 4 README.md

 ### Creating the VPC Security Group for My Ubnuntu Splunk Server

+I begin by creating the EC2 instance security group and naming it `ubuntusplunk_secgroup` with the following inbound/outbound rules:

+`ingress` (inbound traffic) rules:
+- Allow open ports for SSH exclusively for my Bastion's private IP
+- Allow HTTP traffic from the default Splunk web interface port 8000.
+This will allow me to log into my Splunk account via this Ubuntu VM.
+- Allow this Ubuntu machine to receive logs via port 9991 from any resource within the private network.

-I begin by creating the EC2 instance security group and naming it `ubuntusplunk_secgroup` within my AWS environment.
-I also included `ingress` (inbound traffic) rules that allow open ports for RDP (so I can log into the EC2), DNS, and LDAP/Kerberos (for AD services to work with Linux) for communication within my private VPC network only.
-Additionally, I included the `egress` (outbound traffic) rule to allow this security group to reach the internet and communicate with any protocol/port.
-Finally, I made sure to include some `data` blocks to ensure that any values such as the `ami`, `aws_vpc`, and `aws_subnet` was pulling values from what we setup in Phase 2.
+`egress` (outbound traffic) rules:
+- Allow this security group to reach the internet and communicate with any protocol/port.
+This will be needed to download the Splunk software, get future updates, etc.

+Finally, I made sure to include some `data` blocks to ensure that any values such as the `ami`, `aws_vpc`, and `aws_subnet` was pulling values from our VPC setup in Phase 2.

 ```tf
 provider "aws" {